manujSharmaM/key-value-data-store/README.md

 ## Introduction

-Freshworks Assignment - To build a file-based key-value data store that supports the basic CRD operations.
+To build a file-based key-value data store that supports the basic CRD operations.

 ## Setup